Infant Toy Basics

 Between the bouncy seat and the play mat, you should be able to get a little bit of hands-free time, VERY important for your sanity.
 As an added bonus, your baby can get some ever important “tummy time.”

-You don’t have to spend a lot of money on this; in fact, the most highly rated play mat is the Infantino Twist and Fold Play Gym ($39), but they are all very similar.
-Another popular one is the Fisher-Price Rainforest Mat (above) as well as the Fisher-Price Kick and Play Piano Gym (super fun!).
+You don’t have to spend a lot of money on this; in fact, the most highly rated play mat is the Infantino Twist and Fold Play Gym ($38), but they are all very similar.
+Another popular one is the Fisher-Price Music and Lights Deluxe Gym, which costs $49 (above) as well as the Fisher-Price Kick and Play Piano Gym ($39, super fun!).

-Skip Hop also makes a super cute one that resembles a camping teepee, the Camping Cubs Gym and Play Mat (below).
+Skip Hop makes a super cute mat that resembles a camping teepee, the Camping Cubs Gym and Play Mat ($79), and the adorable Silver Lining Cloud Activity Gym ($80), which includes a soft tummy time pillow.

 Another option is an “activity spiral” that can go on a car seat handle or any bar, for that matter.